Rjacobschonthaler/Bot-Project/labs_Feedback.md

-### Feedback for Lab 01
+### Feedback for Lab 02

-Run on September 08, 14:57:57 PM.
+Run on September 15, 15:46:03 PM.

 + Pass: Check that directory "labs" exists.

-+ Pass: Check that directory "labs/lab01" exists.
++ Pass: Check that directory "labs/lab02" exists.

-+ Pass: Change into directory "labs/lab01".
++ Pass: Change into directory "labs/lab02".

++ Pass: Check that file "DecoyDuck.h" exists.

++ Pass: Check that file "DecoyDuck.cpp" exists.

-+ Pass: Check that file "makefile" exists.
++ Pass: Check that file "MysteryDuck.h" exists.

-+ Pass: Check that file "main.cpp" exists.
++ Pass: Check that file "MysteryDuck.cpp" exists.

-+ Pass: Check that file/directory "private.pvt" does not exist.
++ Fail: Check that file/directory "duck" does not exist.

+     "duck" found.

-+ Pass: Check that no files with extension ".o" exist in directory "."
++ Skip: Check that no files with extension ".o" exist in directory "."

-+ Pass: Check that no files with extension ".out" exist in directory "."

-+ Pass: Check that file "shared.md" exists.

-+ Pass: Check that make succeeds on the specified target when invoked from the specified directory.

-    make finished compiling target=all, directory=. with no errors.

-    Result lab01.out found
+  This test was not run because of an earlier failing test.